Inokashira Park

 Cherry blossoms and rowboats on the pond in spring.

-The most noticeable about the park is the trees.
-They cover it, which is excellent.
+The park is big, and the most noticeable thing about it is the trees.
+They cover it.
 Summer can get very hot in Tokyo, and the branches provide welcome shade.
+It’s a place to escape the concrete jungle.

 Inokashira Park jizo statue